sidney-eliot/3d-artists-handbook/content/index.md

 This is probably best suited for intermediate and advanced 3D artists.
 If you're a 2D artist, then you might find something interesting [[#All Relevant Things from This Handbook for 2D Artists|here]].
 My 3D workflow mostly consists of following software: [Blender](https://www.blender.org/features/), [ZBrush](https://pixologic.com/), [Marmoset Toolbag](https://marmoset.co/toolbag/), [Substance Painter](https://www.adobe.com/products/substance3d-painter.html), [Photoshop](https://www.adobe.com/products/photoshop.html) and [Unreal Engine](https://www.unrealengine.com/en-US/features).
 So this handbook will cover workflows in said software, but many of the concepts are universal and can be applied to other software as well.

 If you don't understand a term, give the [[glossary|glossary]] a visit.

+For more information about all the features of this handbook, have a quick read [here](https://github.com/Epicrex/3d-artists-handbook#info-about-this-handbook)

 Feel free to point out things that might not be the best practice or plain incorrect, and I will fix those spots - [Discussion Area](https://github.com/Epicrex/3DArtistsHandbook/discussions/1).